sarojbelbase/covidnepal/README.md

 </span>
 ## Introduction

 **covidnepal** is just "another try" to look into covidcases inside Nepal.
 The main purpose of building this one again is to provide reliable, detailed & more informational data inside a same application.
-It depends on reliable API (after spending months for it) and PWA based (Progressive Web App) meaning it could be installed inside the browser like a mobile application and later it could be run be run like an application.
-By default it uses dark **neumorphic** UI design.
+It depends on reliable API (after spending months for it) and PWA based (Progressive Web App) meaning it could be installed inside the browser or mobile devices like a native mobile app.
+By default it uses dark **neumorphic** design for UI.

 ### Features